MikeDacre/torque_queue_manager/README.md

 Torque Queue Manager
 ====================

-Simple scripts for interacting with the Torque Queue.
+Python wrapper for interacting with the Torque PBS Queue.

+Includes a script for easy job batch submission (ezqsub)

 Designed for use primarily with SDSC's Gordon Compute Cluster, but it will work with any Torque based queue system.